What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

-Due to how the events unfolded, when the revolution succeeded in December 1958 it was Fidel Castro and his supporters that came out victors.
+Due to how the events unfolded when the revolution succeeded in December 1958, it was Fidel Castro and his supporters who came out victors.

 And we know the story from there.

-Also read: Create Awesome Solo Holidays To Cuba 2022!
+Also read: Create Awesome Solo Holidays To Cuba!

 The battle of Santa Clara city in December 1958 turned out to be decisive for the Cuban revolution.

 Santa Clara fell, and President Batista panicked and fled the country on New Year’s Eve.
 In doing so, he left the rule of Cuba to be taken over by the revolutionaries.

 At this point, Fidel Castro was in Santiago de Cuba, while his comrades Emilo Cienfuegos and Che Guevara were the commanders leading the battle in Santa Clara, close to Havana.